• Home

 Recommended Video

 Since early 2025, gold prices have nearly doubled, rising from $2,800 to over $5,000 per ounce—a nearly 80% jump over the past year as wary investors seek a safe haven.
-The recent rise is unprecedented after decades of modest growth: since 1971, the metal has increased in value by roughly 8% annually.
+The recent rise is unprecedented after decades of modest growth: Since 1971, the metal has increased in value by roughly 8% annually.
 Meanwhile, silver’s price has jumped sharply, trading at nearly $90 per ounce today, a nearly 182% increase from about $32 a year earlier—far outpacing its historical sluggish price increases.
 Bronze is a relatively abundant resource and carries far less value.

 This year, Olympic silver medals will be made of 500 grams of 0.999 silver.
 Gold medals are made from that base and then plated with six grams of gold.
-So, as athletes step onto the podium beginning this weekend, they’ll be bringing home thousands of dollars in precious raw earth materials.
+So, as athletes step onto the podium beginning this weekend, they’ll be bringing home thousands of dollars in precious materials.

 Each silver medal will have roughly $1,400 in metal value, and each gold medal about $2,400.
 By comparison, gold medals awarded at the 2024 Games in Paris were worth only about $900 at the time.
 A total of 245 gold, 245 silver, and 245 bronze medals will be awarded during this year’s Olympic Games.
 In the Paralympics, 137 medals will be awarded in each of the three rankings, according to the International Olympic Committee.